 To learn more about our residency program, click on the links below:

 Application to the Department of Orthopaedics residency program is processed through ERAS.
 We require a complete ERAS application to include three letters of recommendation.
-It is perfectly acceptable to include extra information with your ERAS application, as well as additional letters of recommendation as long as they can be included through the ERAS program.
+It is perfectly acceptable to include extra information with your ERAS application, as well as additional letters of recommendation, as long as they can be included through the ERAS program.
 Please do not send additional information outside of your ERAS application.
 NO additional information outside of ERAS will be included with your application for review by our faculty.
 We accept foreign medical graduate applications through ERAS via ECFMG.
 The University of Maryland sponsors J1 Visas.

-For more information, call 410-328-8915 or e-mail [email protected].
+For more information, please contact the residency coordinator, Vicky Norton, at 410-328-8915 or e-mail [email protected].

 Rotations are performed at the following locations:

-For more information about UM Orthopaedics or to make an appointment, call toll-free at 1-877-771-4567 or 410-448-6400, send us an e-mail or complete our secure contact form.
+For more information about UM Orthopaedics or to make an appointment, call 410-448-6400, send us an e-mail.